Our Current leadership Structure (To Be Aligned to 4 Pillars)

 Reports to the National Board of Governors

 This board leads operational strategy, national partnerships, and programmatic planning.
-Directors manage the rollout of LHO’s key focus areas aligned to the 17 SDGs under the Leadership of the Managing Director.
+Directors manage the rollout of LHA’s key focus areas aligned to the 17 SDGs under the Leadership of the Managing Director.

 Managing Director: